obonaventure/cnp3/book/transport/principles.rst

  #.
 Segments can be reordered or duplicated

 To deal with these four types of imperfections, transport protocols rely on different types of mechanisms.
 The first problem are the transmission errors.
 The segments sent by a transport entity is processed by the network and datalink layers and finally transmitted by the physical layer.
 All these layers are imperfect.
-For example, the physical layer may be affected different types of errors :
+For example, the physical layer may be affected by different types of errors :

- - random isolated errors where the value of single bit has been modified changed due to a transmission error.
+ - random isolated errors where the value of a single bit has been modified due to a transmission error
  - random burst errors where the values of `n` consecutive bits have been changed due to transmission errors
  - random bit creations and random bit removals where bits have been added or removed due to transmission errors